Dynamic Indexing Through Learned Indices with Worst-case Guarantees

 \section{Experiments}

-Our implementation is written in \texttt{C++} (\href{http://anonymous.4open.science/r/DynamicLearnedIndex}{anonymous.4open.science/r/DynamicLearnedIndex}).
+Our implementation is written in \texttt{C++} and made publicly available~\cite{impl_index}.
 We compare to the \texttt{C++} implementation in~\cite{ferragina2020pgm}, which uses a PGM index under the logarithmic method.
 The experiments were conducted on a machine with a 4.2GHz AMD Ryzen 7 7800X3D and 128GB memory.
-Our test bench is available at \href{http:/anonymous.4open.science/r/LearnedIndexBench}{anonymous.4open.science/r/LearnedIndexBench}.
-It can replicate experiments, generate synthetic data, and produce plots.
-As input we consider two synthetic data sets and two real world data sets, each category containing one set of geometric nature and one of random nature.
-The data sets vary in size and have differing patterns and structure, showcasing performance in various settings.
-Each set consists of unique 8 byte integers in randomly shuffled order. \begin{itemize} \item \textbf{LINES} is a synthetic data set of 5M integers that, in rank space, produce $m$ lines of exponentially increasing slope.
+Our test bench is available~\cite{impl_bench}, and can replicate experiments, generate synthetic data, and produce plots.
+As input we consider two synthetic data sets and two real world data sets.
+Three contain data of geometric nature, with one of random nature to align with precedent.
+Each set consists of unique 8 byte integers in randomly shuffled order.
+In Appendix~\ref{app:experiments}, we showcase additional experiments on other datasets. \begin{itemize} \item \textbf{LINES} is a synthetic data set of 5M integers that, in rank space, produces 5 lines of exponentially increasing slope.
 This set models the ideal scenario for a PGM index. \item \textbf{LONGITUDE} is a real world data set that contains the longitudes of roughly 246M points of interest from OpenStreetMap, over the region of Italy.
 This data is thereby inherently of geometric nature.
 This data set was used in both~\cite{ferragina2020pgm} and \cite{kipf2019sosdbenchmarklearnedindexes}.
 We follow~\cite{ferragina2020pgm} and convert the data to integers by removing the decimal point from the raw longitudes. \item \textbf{UNIF} originates from~\cite{ferragina2020pgm}.
 It is a synthetic data set, containing a uniform random sample of 50M integers from $(0,10^{11})$.